 And it came to pass, after two full years, that Absalom had sheepshearers in Baal Hazor, which is near Ephraim; so Absalom invited all the king's sons.
 Then Absalom came to the king and said, "Kindly note, your servant has sheepshearers; please, let the king and his servants go with your servant."
 But the king said to Absalom, "No, my son, let us not all go now, lest we be a burden to you."
 Then he urged him, but he would not go; and he blessed him.
 Then Absalom said, "If not, please let my brother Amnon go with us."
 And the king said to him, "Why should he go with you?"
 But Absalom urged him; so he let Amnon and all the king's sons go with him.

 a.
-After two full years: Two years have went by but Absalom did not stop plotting revenge Amnon's sin against Tamar.
+After two full years: Two years went by but Absalom did not stop plotting the revenge of Amnon's sin against Tamar.

 b.
-Absalom had sheepshearers in Baal Hazor: Sheep shearing was a festive time, and it was natural that Absalom would have a great feast and invite Amnon and all the king's sons.
+Absalom had sheepshearers in Baal Hazor: Sheep shearing was a festive time, and it was natural that Absalom had a great feast and invited Amnon and all the king's sons.

 2. (28-29) Absalom kills Amnon.

 Now Absalom had commanded his servants, saying, "Watch now, when Amnon's heart is merry with wine, and when I say to you, 'Strike Amnon!' then kill him.
 Do not be afraid.
 Have I not commanded you?
 Be courageous and valiant."
 So the servants of Absalom did to Amnon as Absalom had commanded.
 Then all the king's sons arose, and each one got on his mule and fled.